LionyxML/ac-circuits/README.md

 ## Features
 Allows you to solve for impedance, current and voltage, both on rectangular and polar forms on the following classic circuits:
-- Pure resistive
+- Pure Resistive
-- Pure inductive
+- Pure Inductive
 - Pure Capacitive
 - RL Series
 - RC Series